Wrapped Velas Price Reaches $0.0220 on Top Exchanges (WVLX)

-Wrapped Velas (WVLX) traded flat against the dollar during the twenty-four hour period ending at 9:00 AM E.T. on October 11th.
-One Wrapped Velas coin can currently be bought for approximately $0.0220 or 0.00000079 BTC on major cryptocurrency exchanges.
-Wrapped Velas has a market cap of $50.22 million and $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
-In the last seven days, Wrapped Velas has traded flat against the dollar.
+Wrapped Velas (WVLX) traded flat against the US dollar during the twenty-four hour period ending at 0:00 AM Eastern on October 14th.
+One Wrapped Velas coin can currently be purchased for $0.0220 or 0.00000079 BTC on major exchanges.
+Wrapped Velas has a total market cap of $50.22 million and approximately $88.45 worth of Wrapped Velas was traded on exchanges in the last 24 hours.
+In the last week, Wrapped Velas has traded flat against the US dollar.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.